Research

 Environmentally-Assisted Fracture in High Performance Metallic Materials

-Researchers: Daniel Sinclair, Ankit Kumar, Guilherme Gouveia
+Researchers: Daniel Sinclair, Ankit Kumar

-Nonferrous alloys with high strength-to-weight ratios are crucial for aerospace, naval, and energy applications, but the ways in which agressive environments contribute to their mechanical behaviors are poorly understood.
+Nonferrous alloys with high strength-to-weight ratios are crucial for aerospace, naval, and energy applications, but the ways in which aggressive environments contribute to their mechanical behaviors are poorly understood.
 Localized corrosion and oxide formation are two key factors in this process, and both are heavily influenced by alloy composition and microstructure as well as variations in environments.
 Correlative techniques including 4D X-ray Microtomography, nanoindentation, and correlative microscopy are applied to develop new models of corrosion and its effects on the mechanical performance of lightweight alloy systems.

 Rare Earth Doped Solders

-Researchers: Amey Luktuke, John Wu
+Researchers: John Wu

 Sn-Ag-Cu alloys have replaced lead-containing solders in most electronics applications due to health and environmental concerns.
 These alloys can be made to be shock resistant and highly ductile through the addition of indium and bismuth, among other rare earth elements.
 Mechanical behaviors and electromigration are characterized in these solder materials alongside microstructural characterization and simulations of intermetallic formation and In substitution.